windischb/windischb/README.md

 ---

 ## What I’m working on

-I’m building **COCOAR – Code Connected Architecture**, a growing ecosystem of open-source libraries and tools that embrace:
+I’m building **COCOAR – Code Connected Architecture**, a growing ecosystem of open-source libraries and tools focused on:

 - Clean Architecture principles
 - Event-Sourcing as a backbone for scalable applications
 - Modern .NET (C#) and Angular development